UllaMontonen/BookApp_ReactNative/README.md

 If you wish to test the app on your mobile device, install Expo Go from the App Store or Google Play.
 Alternatively, you can use an emulator.
 If you're using a Mac, you'll also need to install Watchman.

 Create a Firebase account, and set up a new project with a real-time database and authentication.
-Create a `configuration file` (app.config.js) and paste your Firebase config information there.
-Additionally, create a `.env` file and add the necessary information.
+Create a `.env` file where you can paste your Firebase config information.
 Refer to the React Native documentation for guidance on creating .env files.

 Please consult the documentation for [ReactNative](https://reactnative.dev) and [Expo](https://docs.expo.dev/get-started/installation/)